Bus passengers across Redditch and the Villages could lose vital services if a 50% fare hike goes ahead, their former MP Rachel has warned.

 But Rachel is now warning that Labour’s fare cap increase could see drop in passenger numbers an ultimately a reduction in services.

-She wants Transport Secretary Louise Haigh to abandon the plan to raise fares to protect bus users across Redditch and the Villages.
+She wants the Transport Secretary to abandon the plan to raise fares to protect bus users across Redditch and the Villages.

 Rachel said: